Justme28/Max/README.md

 # Max
-Personal Navigation Asistant (Mars, SPACE APPS CHALLENGE) The challenge we are rioght now is from the section "Can You Build A" called "Make sense out of Mars".
+The Personal Navigation Asistant (Mars, SPACE APPS CHALLENGE) The challenge we are rioght now is from the section "Can You Build A" called "Make sense out of Mars".